-The HRM program recommends students complete MPHR 802/7110: HR Strategy & Financial Thinking as part of their elective requirements.
+The Human Resources Management program recommends students complete MPHR 802/7110: HR Strategy & Financial Thinking as part of their elective requirements.

-- The MPS in Human Resources Management is comprised of 33 credits (11 courses). - Students must maintain a minimum cumulative GPA of 3.000 (solid "B") to remain in good academic standing and to be eligible for graduation. - Students must complete two core courses, Ethics and Capstone, with grades of "B" or better to be eligible for graduation. - The MPS degree must be completed within five years.
+- The MPS in Human Resources Management is comprised of 33 credits (11 courses). - Students must maintain a minimum cumulative GPA of 3.000 to remain in good academic standing and to be eligible for graduation. - Students must complete two core courses, Ethics and Capstone, with grades of B or better to be eligible for graduation. - The MPS degree must be completed within five years.

+MPHR 700/5000: Ethical Leadership and Decision Making

-MPHR 700/5000: Workplace Ethics MPHR 809/7990: HRM Capstone
+MPHR 809/7990: HRM Capstone

-Workplace Ethics (MPHR 700/5000) should be taken in the first or second semester of study.
+Ethical Leadership and Decision Making (MPHR 700/5000) should be taken in the first or second semester of study.
 HRM Capstone (MPHR 809/7990) is completed during the final semester.